norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Maybe you are an Executive growing impatient with the lack of investment return on your Machine Learning initiatives.
 Maybe you are an AI Founder watching your runway burn down like the wick of a cartoon bomb, as your users fail to convert (or worse yet, churn).
 Maybe you are an AI or ML Engineer anxious to secure your place before the GenAI music stops.
 Whoever you are, delivering successful products that incorporate any type of Machine Learning is not all that different from delivering any other Software.
 Let's dive into where they do differ, and how that might be corrected.

 ### Where the Hell is UX and Product?
-If I have to choose only element of the GenAI craze to facepalm over, this is it.
-Pictur
+If I am allowed to facepalm in response to only one single pattern in the GenAI craze, this would be it.

 ### Sunset Your Disclaimers